 Whether for breakfast, lunch, or dinner, camp food always tastes better when enjoyed in the fresh air, surrounded by nature and good people.
-These camping tips and easy camping recipes – suitable for a large group or a small family – will help you enjoy the beauty of the outdoors without spending too much time over the stove.
+These camping tips and easy camping recipes – suitable for a large group or a small family – will help you enjoy the beauty of the outdoors without spending too much time over the stove or campfire.

-Some of these make-ahead, easy recipes are no-cook camp meals, while others require a camp stove.
-Be aware of fire bans in place at your camping spot.
-Here a few tips to help you prepare your food and food storage for your camping trip.
+Some of these make-ahead, easy recipes are no-cook camp meals, while others require a camp stove or campfire.
+Be aware if there are fire bans in place in your area.
+Here a few tips to help you prepare easy camp food and food storage for your camping trip.

 Make camp meals ahead of time

 Soups, chili, stews, meat, pasta and rice can be made ahead of time.
 Depending on how long it will be between preparation and eating, you can choose to refrigerate or freeze the meals.
 Store them in a thick, heat-safe ziplock bag.
 You can reheat your meal by boiling a large pot of water and dropping the bag inside (seal the bag well).
 If you’re using this method, be sure non-potable water does not come in contact with your food.

 If you freeze your meal ahead of time, make sure to lay the bag flat in your freezer so it will fit nicely in the bottom of your cooler and become an extra ice pack.

 Items you plan to cook on your camp stove can also be prepped ahead of time.
 Scramble eggs at home and keep them in a Nalgene bottle or other reusable bottle (a clean coffee creamer bottle works well).
 Scrambled eggs will last a few days in a cold cooler.
 Also, precook sausage or bacon to add to your meal during the last few minutes of cooking.